rlss-gg/items/README.md

 ### Important Details

 - While Octane is included in the dataset, it is listed as an `Exotic` when the default Octane all players start the game with is `Common`.
+- Some items are currently using the incorrect thumbnails in-game, and this has been replicated here.
+The thumbnails will be replaced with their correct ones when the game itself updates to make these fixes.

 ## Contributing